DuPage County Farm Bureau

 Grants

-The DuPage County Farm Bureau Foundation provides grants to teachers who design agriculture curriculum to implement in their classrooms, libraries to purchase accurate agriculture books, and 4-H youth to fund agriculture related projects to show at the DuPage County Fair.
+The DuPage County Farm Bureau Foundation provides grants worth up to $250 to K-12 teachers who design an agriculture curriculum to implement in their classrooms and up to $50 to libraries to purchase agriculture books.
+Teacher grants may not be used for pollinator gardens or campus beautification.
+Projects should be focused around food production.
 Please see applications for more information.

 Ag in the Classroom Teacher Grants